 The filtered AIS data is rapidly distributed, and a complete maritime picture is obtained in the swiftest possible timeframe to then be made available through a variety of secure network connections.

-The first generation exactView constellation of satellites is currently being deployed with one more launch scheduled in 2017.
-Currently the exactView constellation comprises nine satellites, including the recently launched EV-9, the first equatorial satellite in the constellation which greatly improves global revisit times.
-Watch our first generation constellation video clip.
+The first generation exactView constellation of satellites is currently being deployed with one more launch scheduled in 2018.
+Watch our first generation constellation video clip, which includes EV-9, the first equatorial satellite in the constellation which greatly improves global revisit times.

 With only a single polar orbiting satellite, exactEarth can provide complete global coverage.
 As the satellite orbits north-south, the Earth turns east-west underneath the orbital plane.

 Within about 12 hours, the satellite will have observed every point on the planet.
 During that 12 hour period, the poles will have each been observed every 100 minutes.